-Prior to invasion, Ukraine had a significant number of children in institutionalized care settings - some 90,000 living in institutions, orphanages, boarding schools and other care facilities, with over 50% of those children suffering from disabilities.659 Tens of thousands of those children were hastily returned to families at the outbreak of the conflict, with a small number being transferred initially to neighbouring countries such as Poland.
-Additionally, an estimated 4.1 million children are in need of care within Ukraine,660 where UNICEF analysis suggests that the number of children living
+Prior to invasion, Ukraine had a significant number of children in institutionalized care settings - some 90,000 living in institutions, orphanages, boarding schools and other care facilities, with over 50% of those children suffering from disabilities.
+Tens of thousands of those children were hastily returned to families at the outbreak of the conflict, with a small number being transferred initially to neighbouring countries such as Poland.
+Additionally, an estimated 4.1 million children are in need of care within Ukraine, where UNICEF analysis suggests that the number of children living

-See ODIHR Survey on the safety and security of women and refugees from Ukraine in poverty has almost doubled from 43% to 82%.661 As mentioned earlier, an estimated 180,000 children have been illegally moved (mass abducted) from Ukraine to Russia.662
+660 UNICEF (2023) Ukraine Humanitarian Situation Report No. 27 in poverty has almost doubled from 43% to 82%.
+As mentioned earlier, an estimated 180,000 children have been illegally moved (mass abducted) from Ukraine to Russia.